Linaro/lava/doc/index.rst

  $ sudo apt-get update
  $ sudo apt-get install lava-dispatcher
  $ lava-dispatch ./lava-ltp-job.json
+ (lava-ltp-job.json can be found in lava-dispatcher/doc)

 .. seealso:: For detailed installation instructions see :ref:`installation`
+.. seealso:: For writing a new dispatcher job file see :ref:`jobfile`

 Features
 ========